sk518x/ai-chatbot-comparison/README.md

 * ELIZA(Past AI): Rule-based chatbot using pattern matching.
 * LLM (Modern AI): Transformer-based model generating context-aware responses.
+*

-The project follows a stepwise approach: starting with the original ELIZA chatbot, extending it with custom rules, implementing a Transformer-based LLM, and finally comparing the original ELIZA and LLM using a Tkinter GUI with similar user inputs.
+The project follows a stepwise approach: starting with the original ELIZA chatbot, extending it with custom rules, implementing a Transformer-based LLM, and finally comparing the original ELIZA and LLM side-by-side in a Tkinter GUI using similar inputs.

 ## Project Structure (Python Scripts)